 Author: Jessica Hawthorne-Castro

-About the author: Jessica Hawthorne-Castro is the CEO of Hawthorne, an award winning technology-based advertising agency specializing in analytics and accountable brand campaigns for over 30-years.
+In this special guest feature, Jessica Hawthorne-Castro, CEO of Hawthorne Direct, provides some strategic best practices for marketers that want to extract ROI from big data in order to improve the customer experience and generate sales.
+Jessica Hawthorne-Castro is the CEO of Hawthorne, an award winning technology-based advertising agency specializing in analytics and accountable brand campaigns for over 30-years.
 Hawthorne has a legacy of ad industry leadership by being a visionary in combining the art of right-brain creativity with the science of left-brain data analytics and neuroscience.
 Jessica’s role principally involves fostering long-standing client relationships with the company’s expansive base of Fortune 500 brands to develop highly strategic and measurable advertising campaigns, designed to ignite immediate consumer response.
+From strategy, creative and production to media and analytics, Jessica is committed to premium quality and innovation throughout all agency disciplines.